On the Concentration of the Minimizers of Empirical Risks: Applications

 with probability at least $1-\delta$ and

 \end{corollary}

-As a comparison, in \cite{bigot2019penalization} a bound of kind $\E[\textrm{KL}(\hphi|\phi_*)^2] \leq c n^{-1}$ is obtained, where $\textrm{KL}$ refers to the Kullback-Leibler divergence, for $d=1$ and some constant $c > 0$.
+As a comparison, \citet{bigot2019penalization} obtained a bound of kind $\E[\textrm{KL}(\hphi|\phi_*)^2] \leq c n^{-1}$, where $\textrm{KL}$ refers to the Kullback-Leibler divergence, for $d=1$ and some constant $c > 0$.
 The general case $d \geq 2$ requires additional smoothness assumption.
 Expressing this bound in terms of total variation via the Pinsker's inequality would give $\E[\| \hphi - \phi_* \|_1^4] \leq c n^{-1}$.
 The bound obtained here in Corollary \ref{cor:assumption_regbar} appears to be faster and does not require additional smoothness assumptions to deal with $d \geq 2$.